 The beauty of this system is that it puts a limit on what you can keep.

-Make it simple for you and your kids to enjoy their school memorabilia by whittling these items down to a manageable collection that represents the most treasured memories and proudest accomplishments of each year.
+Make it simple for you and your kids to enjoy their school papers and memorabilia by whittling these items down to a manageable collection that represents the most treasured memories and proudest accomplishments of each school year.

-Do you have a system for organizing school papers/memorabilia that works really well for you?
+Do you have a system for organizing school papers and memorabilia that works really well for you?
 I’d love for you to share it below!